Why we work with preparers

 - Snapshots, prepared for each new Standard, are useful summaries to use, for example, when briefing audit committees and CEOs.
 These are accessed by reference to individual Standards here.

-- A Pocket Guide to IFRS Standards is a useful summary for briefing members of the Board of Directors or Managing Committee.
+- Our Use of IFRS Standards Around the World document is a useful summary for briefing members of the Board of Directors or Managing Committee.
 It is available here.

 Click here to view the meetings diary including upcoming IFRS Conferences.